 With any proposed architecture, a natural question is: "what can one do with it?"
 While EEXIST was developed as an extension of more traditional computing systems, it's not immediately clear how to do anything "useful" with this system.
 Constructing individual transfers is simple (provided karma is ignored), but since all transfers occur simultaneously, orchestrating a sequence of actions seems difficult.
-While some work has been done in setting up rudimentary behaviors (nominal cyclic changes, for example), general schemes for configuring EEXIST for specific behaviors have yet to be discovered.
+While some work has been done in setting up rudimentary behaviors (nominal cyclic changes, for example), general schemes for configuring EEXIST for specific behaviors has been a challenge.

-One of the early lessons in this search was that the balance of chemicals is only part of the story.
+One of the early lessons was that the balance of chemicals is only part of the story.
 In trying to configure a system that, for example, can perform logic operations, finding a particular configuration of chemicals that leads to the desired behavior is difficult.
 This led to the introduction of bias and diameter, described at the end of Part I.